 If you, as a pedestrian, are injured by a vehicle, there are immediate steps to take.
 Seek medical attention as soon as possible and, if you are able, record details of the accident.
 At a minimum, you should get the driver’s name, contact information and insurance information.
 If you are injured in such a way that you are removed from the scene by ambulance, the police will gather this information for you.

 If you have been the victim of an accident and were struck by a vehicle, the personal injury lawyers at Auger & Auger are here to help you build your case.
 We can help you determine if the vehicle driver was at fault, and we can help you fight for the compensation you are due.
-Contact our offices today for a free, no-obligation consultation.
+Contact our Charlotte pedestrian accident attorneys today for a free, no-obligation consultation.
 We are standing by to assist you during your time of need!